 "On the hills east of Playa Los Muertos lived the fishermen who, every morning before sunrise, would come down with sails and oars over their shoulders to go fishing.
 One of them, "El Gaviota", had a "chirito" - a dug-out canoe - that, for a few pesos, he would rent to the young boys learning to be sailors.

 At the foot of the hills, there were several "palapas" - palm-frond huts - such as Cloro's or Murillo's where coconuts, soft drinks and the occasional glass of "raicilla" were sold.
-Farther to the south the leafy manzanilla trees provided shade for most bathers, but some unfortunate swimmers developed a severe rash from being near the tree.
+Farther to the south the leafy manzanilla trees provided shade for most visitors, but some unfortunate swimmers developed a severe rash from being near the tree.

 While the adults, sitting in beach chairs, or reclining on woven palm mats, chatted, the children, under the ever-vigilant eyes of their parents, would play in the bay's crystalline waters.